Health Care Planning Ambassador Program

 Who can be an Ambassador?

-- Adults 50 and older, community volunteers or retired professionals
+- Community volunteers or retired professionals

 - Bi-lingual adults to offer the translated documents & videos